upsiflu/learning-and-experimenting/ATM.md

-# "A.T.M.": _An easy and useful method for distributing money within your communities_
+# "D.I.Y.
+A.T.M.": _An easy and useful method for distributing money within your communities_

 ## How it works